Axe & Shavehorse

-The key to being comfortable in the outdoors is having a solid foundation in the use of bushcraft tools and campcraft, with the axe being arguably the most important tool of northern woodlands.
+The key to being comfortable in the outdoors is having a solid foundation in the use of bushcraft tools and campcraft, with the axe being arguably the most important tool of our UK woodlands.
 For thousands of years, the axe has enabled humans to shape their environment and has undoubtedly made life possible in some of the most extreme environments on the planet.

 What Axe Techniques We Will Cover